Quantum-Accelerators/quacc/docs/user/settings/file_management.md

 ### Job Failure

 If the job fails or does not complete, then the `tmp-quacc-2023-12-08-67890` directory will remain in `SCRATCH_DIR` so you can inspect the files.
-The symbolic link in `RESULTS_DIR/quacc-2023-12-08-67890` will also remain.
+The symbolic link in `RESULTS_DIR` will also remain.